k-wasilewski/SpringCloud/README.md

 ### 'Book-service' Client
 Provides REST API for CRUD operations on database entities and is accessible through Gateway, by service name.
-It also provides comprehensive tests with REST Assured API.
+It also provides comprehensive tests with REST Assured API and Kafka messaging.

 ### 'Rating-service' Client
 Provides REST API for CRUD operations on database entities and is accessible through Gateway, by service name.
-It also provides comprehensive tests with REST Assured API.
+It also provides comprehensive tests with REST Assured API and Kafka messaging.

 ### Client
 Provides REST API for a simple client, accessing decrypted passwords at Configuration Server.